 “What does Lighthouse do for families who have lost a child to cancer?

 Is there anything you offer these families?”

 Over the last 20 years of hosting Retreats, we received these questions often.
 As our community knows all too well, cancer doesn’t discriminate.
 We strive to find “hope beyond a cure,” because we know how unfair the outcome of childhood cancer can be.
 So, as we prayed about an answer to this question, we realized what we can do: offer a safe place of respite for the families who have endured the unthinkable.

 In 2019, our first-ever Sunrise Retreat, and we had the honor of hosting seven families who had to say goodbye to their child.
 It was a week full of lots of prayer, tears, some good memories and amazing celebrations of life for these families.

-Our goal for this month is $30,000, because that’s what it takes to put on a Sunrise Retreat.
-From meals and gifts to Parent’s Night Out, sibling activities and nights of remembrance, every single dollar we receive in September is going to be invested into providing a restorative experience for families who have lost their child to cancer.
+Our goal for this month is to raise $18,000.
+Though we have received support from volunteers serving on this retreat as well as a generous grant from a foundation there is still a financial gap of $18,000.
+We can’t do this without you.
+From meals and gifts to Parent’s Night Out, sibling activities and nights of remembrance, every single dollar we receive in September is going to be invested into providing a restorative experience and resources for families who have lost their child to cancer.

 Childhood Cancer Awareness Month: Become an Educated Advocate & Supporter

 Every day, 43 children in the U.S. are diagnosed with cancer.
 With each passing day, more children, parents, siblings, friends, and family members are touched by the ripple effects of childhood cancer.
 To offer a hand of support during the storm, our online resources offer a wealth of information, comfort, expertise, advice, and personal stories designed to inspire anyone who may be experiencing childhood cancer — or wondering how they can help those who are.
 All available resources we offer, including The Lighthouse Podcast and Perspectives Blog, can be found here.